psf/black/docs/usage_and_configuration/the_basics.md

 Format all input files like typing stubs regardless of file extension.
 This is useful when piping source on standard input.

-#### `--ipynb`

-Format all input files like Jupyter Notebooks regardless of file extension.
-This is useful when piping source on standard input.

-#### `--python-cell-magics`

-When processing Jupyter Notebooks, add the given magic to the list of known python- magics.
-Useful for formatting cells with custom python magics.

 #### `-x, --skip-source-first-line`

 Skip the first line of the source code.